- Please reserve your documents 2 working days in advance.

-It is estimated that the Royal Library’s graphic collection, which is kept at the Prints Department, contains more than one million objects, making it by far the largest collection of graphic works in Belgium and one of the finest in the world.
+It is estimated that KBR’s graphic collection, which is kept at the Prints Department, contains more than one million objects, making it by far the largest collection of graphic works in Belgium and one of the finest in the world.

 The Prints Department has a large and valuable collection of graphic works of all kinds and produced by all sorts of techniques: engravings, etchings, woodcuts, lithographs…